College of Liberal Arts & Sciences

 Master of Fine Arts (M.F.A.) in Studio Arts

 The Master of Fine Arts program in art requires a minimum of 60 s.h. of graduate credit, including approved credit earned for the M.A. in art.
-The degree is offered with thesis and with emphases in the following studio art disciplines: ceramics, graphic design, 3D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.
+The degree is offered with thesis and with emphases in two of the following ten disciplines: ceramics, graphic design, 3D design, drawing, intermedia, jewelry and metal arts, painting, photography, printmaking, and sculpture.

 M.F.A. students must hold an M.A. in art equivalent to that offered by The University of Iowa.
 Transfer credit is decided by faculty review.
 Following completion of the M.A., students may be invited into the M.F.A.
 Program.

-The 60 s.h. of credit required for the M.F.A. includes at least 24 s.h. in a primary studio art emphasis; at least 12 s.h. in a secondary studio art emphasis selected from those listed above; 3 s.h. in art history and theory of art; and 3 s.h. in theory, history, criticism, or philosophy (if not already taken).
+The 60 s.h. of credit required for the M.F.A. includes at least 24 s.h. in a primary studio art emphasis; at least 12 s.h. in a secondary studio art emphasis selected from those listed above; and 6 s.h. in art history and theory of art (if not already taken).
 Students must earn 8 s.h. in their primary studio art emphasis and 4 s.h. in their secondary studio art emphasis after being granted an M.A. in art.

 Students leave five images of M.F.A. work for the Graduate Archive.